Motorcycles are the epitome of cool, rugged, and edgy. From the beautiful paint jobs to the unique construction.

 I’ve worked with a lens that was an f/4 for many years.
 But the difference between the f/4 and f/2.8 was very significant.
 The f/4 was much harder to use for low light and the depth of field was not as creamy.

-As well as this, the wider the aperture, the shallower the depth of field.
+As well as this, the wider the aperture setting, the shallower the depth of field.
 Shallow depth of field is great because the subject can be nicely isolated.
 This means you don’t have to worry about a cluttered composition.

 Only having one subject in focus with the rest blending into a creamy bokeh makes for a much more visually pleasing and simplified image.